microsoft/onnxruntime/docs/reference/execution-providers/CoreML-ExecutionProvider.md

 ## Build CoreML EP

-For build instructions, please see the [BUILD page](../../how-to/build.md#coreml-execution-provider).
+For build instructions for iOS devices, please see the [BUILD page](../../how-to/build.md#ios-coreml-execution-provider).

 ## Using CoreML EP in C/C++